 Federated Open Data

-During the next reporting period, first implementation of the Open Data Platform will be made available to selected communities for preliminary testing and evaluation.
-Further integration with the user communities is planned as well as extending the Open Data Platform functionality in order to meet their functional as well as non-functional requirements as well as possible.
+During the next reporting period, first implementation of the Open Data platform will be made available to selected communities for preliminary testing and evaluation.
+Further integration with the user communities is planned as well as extending the Open Data platform functionality in order to meet their functional as well as non-functional requirements as well as possible.

 Federated Cloud